cdanielsen/test-demo/README.md

 ## Setup

+A recently installed version of Firefox

-Configured to use chromedriver.
+Configured to use selenium / geckodriver.
 On OS X, easy install via

 ```
-brew cask install chromedriver
+brew install geckodriver
 ```

 ```